Links to Learning

 to fund projects to enhance student learning.
 This committee also enjoys a Math Club Coaching Initiative, offering engaging and challenging activities led by The 1701 Group volunteers at local schools.

-ACADEMIC ENHANCEMENT AWARDS were recently awarded for the 2025-2026 school year.
+ACADEMIC ENHANCEMENT AWARDS were awarded for the 2025-2026 school year.
 The six winning teams that received awards of $10,000 each were:

 Alice Smith Elementary.
 The kindergarten team will lead a project to integrate STEAM and robotics activities into the current reading, math, and science curricula at all grade levels.
 Their goal is to create an environment where STEAM is integrated into daily activities.